c3er/mdview/README.md

 A standalone application that renders and displays Markdown files.
 It does nothing else!
 No direct editing nor any fancy note taking features.
 It is not distributed as a browser extension nor does it fire up a web server - so no web browser is needed to see the rendered Markdown file.

+## Note on Windows installation and download security

+Issues occurred with browser download security features and Windows SmartScreen.
+I checked both, the Windows Setup-EXE and the ZIP file in [VirusTotal](https://www.virustotal.com) and no engine detected anything at upload time.

+I don't know yet, how to prevent these blockings without paying an annual fee.

 ## Developing

 The tool is developed and tested only under Windows (7 and newer) 64 Bit yet.